 What is musical time?

-It is sometimes said that music is an art of time.
+It is said often that music is an art of time.
 The tones and rhythms that build a piece come and go, but the relationships between them left behind are long lasting and deep within.
 The time created by music is distinct from time in the ordinary world.
 Time is much deeper than what a clock or a metronome can show.
 Time itself flows.

 Musical time is the flow of time specific to musical activities and during the musical experience.
 Listeners embody musical time.
 It isn’t external.
 The speed at which time seems to flow everyday is always subject to change.
 A cold shower is the only proof you need to alter time's flow through changes in the body.